Don’t miss your opportunity to vote in elections – make sure you are registered.

 If you are a citizen from an EU country, you can vote in some but not all types of election.
 See which elections you are eligible to vote in(pdf, 387KB) or visit the Electoral Commission for more information.

 If you’ve recently moved to the borough, or have not received a confirmation letter, you must register to vote.
 The easiest way is to register to vote online.
-You can also register by post, or call 020 8891 1411.
+You can also download a registration form or contact us and we will send you a form.

 We can provide information about registration in different formats, such as large print or a community language.

 You will be asked for your National Insurance (NI) number when you register.
 You can find this on your NI card, employee payslip or correspondence from HMRC.
 GOV.UK can help you find your NI number if you have problems tracking it down.

 Specific rules apply if you are: